separateurCreated with Sketch.

 The partying has gotten to such a point that Jono Alderson created a website called Days of the Year to try to keep track of it all.
 Go to the homepage and you’ll see that today has four commemorations: Visit Your Relatives Day, Museum Day, Notebook Day, and No Dirty Dishes Day.

-Chene Heady, associate professor of literature at Longwood University, takes the long view when it comes to holidays.
-In his recently published book Numbering My Days: How the Liturgical Calendar Rearranged My Life, he recounts the changes he experienced in his life when he tried to live as though the Church’s calendar, not the secular one, stood at the center of his life.
+Chene Heady, professor of English at Longwood University, takes the long view when it comes to holidays.
+In his recently published book Numbering My Days: How the Liturgical Calendar Rearranged My Life, he recounts the changes he experienced in his life when he tried to live as though the Church's calendar, not the secular one, stood at the center of his life.

 In an interview, Heady noted that in Christian Europe, prior to the 19th century, holidays were all based on the liturgical calendar, the Church’s daily commemoration of events in the life of Christ or the saints.